anasdove2020/songcry/Artist - Song Analytics - Top Host.md

 ### Task 3: Host Ranking List

 **User Story:**
-As an artist or content manager, I want to view a scrollable ranking list of hosts with status indicators
+As an artist, I want to view a scrollable ranking list of hosts with status indicators
 so that I can see performance rankings and track changes in host performance over time.

 **Acceptance Criteria:**